About

 Global Presence

-Today, Exco Technologies Limited, Castool’s parent corporation, is a multinational group of 17 companies with more 6,600 employees.
+Today, Exco Technologies Limited, Castool’s parent corporation, is a multinational group of 21 companies , location across 9 countries, with more 6,600 employees.
 It is a major technology provider serving the extrusion, die casting and automotive industries in the global market.
-Castool is now known as Castool Tooling Systems and employs 168 employees at its two locations in Canada and Thailand.
+We are publicly traded on the Toronto Stock Exchange (TSX) under the ticker symbol (XTC).
+Castool is now known as Castool Tooling Systems and employs 270 employees at its 4 locations in Canada Thailand Morocco and Mexico.

 Looking Forward